DWI In Texas (Driving While Intoxicated)

 The point is, unless you’re an expert in the law, the complexities can leave you unprepared and unable to defend yourself without professional support.

 If you hold a commercial driver’s license and refuse to take a breath test, your commercial driving status can be revoked for a year.

 Contact Us If You Have Been Arrested And/Or Charged With DWI In Houston

-If you’ve been accused or arrested on a DUI/DWI charge, it is important you contact the Law Firm of Aaron W. Perry, PLLC.
+If you’ve been accused or arrested on a DUI/DWI charge in Texas, it is important you contact the Law Firm of Aaron W. Perry, PLLC.
 We can help defend your freedom and help obtain the best possible outcome for your case.

 Phone: (713) 393-7788